So God created man in his own image, in the image of God he created him; male and female he created them. Genesis 1:27

 Father God, thank You for hearing my cry.
-I thank You for going before me now as I release this person, this situation…to You, to Your unselfish ways, in to Your righteousness, into Your grace.
-Show me the path which leads to hope.
+I thank You for going before me as I release my friends, this man, the many others in the church…to You, to Your unselfish ways, to Your righteousness, into Your grace I lay all at Your feet.
 Teach me to pray rightly, whether I pray for people or circumstances or both.
 Open my eyes and my heart that I will accept Your outcome…Thy will be done.
 Father God, You are worthy and mighty.
 May I be reminded of those ways each and every day, especially in those moments where I begin to place expectations.
 It is not about me nor about a person nor a circumstance.
+Show me the path which leads to hope.
 It is all about You!
+My Hope and My Redeemer.
 I praise Your Name and lift this prayer to You in the Power of Your Son’s Holy Name.
 Amen.

 *”” from TableTalk article – The Reality of Disappointment by Jeremy Pierre, May, 2018

 Map #2 – 1849 USGS -Geological Survey: 1849 Map (section of original), Alexander Ross’s Columbia River.
 (Click to enlarge).
 Original Map: Map of the Columbia to illustrate Ross’s adventures.
 Author: Alexander Ross; Publication Date: 1849; Publisher: London, Smith, Elder and Co., 1849.
 Washington State University Archives #WSU478. — Washington State University Early Washington Maps Digital Collection Website, 2004